ChibiOS/ChibiOS/readme.txt

 *** 2.5.1 ***
 - FIX: Possible false detect of loaded prescaler in RTCv1 driver (bug 3595489)(backported to 2.4.3).
-- FIX: Unneded RTC initialization when HAL_USE_RTC disabled (bug 3594620) (backported to 2.4.3).
+- FIX: Unneeded RTC initialization when HAL_USE_RTC disabled (bug 3594620) (backported to 2.4.3).
 - FIX: Compilation issue with HAL_USE_RTC disabled (bug 3594083)(backported
   to 2.4.3).